 Aphids are also a food source for other insects.
 In the photo below, this Oleander Aphid is being parasitized by two predators at once!
 It’s being bitten in the butt (abdomen) by a Convergent Lady Beetle (Hippodamia convergens) larva, who plans to consume the aphid.
 Notice also the bulge on the lower left side of the aphid.
 That is likely the result of a braconid wasp parasitizing the aphid.
 The adult female wasp lays an egg inside the aphid, with its resulting offspring consuming the aphid from the inside, leaving an empty husk.
 Insects could be the inspiration for zombie and vampire stories!(There’s a white squiggly thing on the lady beetle larva that I’m guessing may also be a predator, but so far I haven’t identified it.
 If you know what it is, let me know!)

-Lady Beetle larvae biting aphid that shows signs (bubble) of being parasitized by a braconid wasp.
+Lady Beetle larva biting aphid that shows signs (bubble) of being parasitized by a braconid wasp.

 If you’re really observant you may have noticed that this scene was taking place on half of a Common Milkweed leaf, with the right side of the leaf missing.
 Wondering how that happened?
 It’s the way Milkweed Tussock Moth (Euchaetes egle) caterpillars feed, neatly chewing side by side, stopping at the midrib.